PCT Southbound Gear List & Strategy 2025

 We also discuss why we switched out certain items at certain points in our southbound resupply and gear switch strategy section.

-Finally, we have a sections devoted to our favorite gear of our PCT southbound thru hike, as well as what gear we would change on our next PCT thru hike.
+Finally, we have a section devoted to our favorite gear of our PCT southbound thru hike, as well as what gear we would change on our next PCT thru hike.

 PCT SOBO Gear List